-Summary: A segmented (done by using the draw event) Donut chart that uses the roundRobin() effect, and which could act as a very effective meter.
+Summary: A segmented (done by using the dedicated class in the Pie chart library) Donut chart that uses the roundRobin() effect and which could act as a very effective meter.

 This is an example of using the Pie chart that's customised to such a degree that it appears as more like a progress meter or a "percent complete" style meter.

 The segmentation effect was formerly achieved by a non-insignificant amount of custom code.